TodorBalabanov/BrainstonzForAndroid/README.md

 # BrainstonzForAndroid

-Implementation of the Brainstonz board game with AI,
+Implementation of the Brainstonz board game with AI.